iTaxoTools/pyr8s/README.md

 >>> pdc.max_pairwise_distance_taxa()
 ```

-## Quick analysis
+### Quick analysis

 To quickly analyze a tree without setting any params or calibrations.
 Example:
 ```
-import pyr8s.core
+import pyr8s.parse
+res = pyr8s.parse.quick(file='tests/legacy_1')
+newick_tree = '(A:1,(B:2,C:3):4);'
-res = pyr8s.core.RateAnalysis.quick(tree, nsites=1000)
+res = pyr8s.parse.quick(tree=newick_tree)
 ```
-Where `tree` is a string in Newick format and `nsites` is the number of sites
-in sequences that branch lengths on input trees were calculated from.
-If `nsites` is not provided then it is guessed based on maximum branch length.
-The result `res` is a chronogram in Newick string format,
-with the root set to an age of 100.
+You must provide either a file or a tree in newick string form.
+The analysis uses nexus rates  settings if available.
+By default, the branch length is guessed based on maximum branch length and the root age is set to 100.
+Please see the source code documentation for more.